drym-org/qi/abe/labor-anonymized.md

 * Documentation was written for Qi
 * A weekly meetup for the project was started
 * The repo was migrated to an organization account
-* The project benefited from general support from the Racket community
 * Technical support was provided to Qi users